Pyruvate, phosphate dikinase: Biological function and evolution

 PPDK is used in the C4 pathway, to improve the efficiency of carbon dioxide fixation.
 In environments where there is a lot of light, the rate of photosynthesis in plants is limited by the rate of carbon dioxide (CO_{2}) uptake.
 This can be improved by using a series of chemical reactions to transport CO_{2} from mesophyll cells (which are located on the outside of a leaf) to bundle sheath cells (which are located inside the cells).
 PPDK converts pyruvate to PEP, which reacts with CO_{2} to produce oxaloacetate.
 When CO_{2} is released in the bundle sheath cells, pyruvate is regenerated, and the cycle continues.

 Though the reaction catalysed by PPDK is reversible, PEP is favoured as the product in biological conditions.
 This is due to the basic pH in the stroma, where the reaction occurs, as well as high concentrations of adenylate kinase and pyrophosphatase.
 Because these two enzymes catalyse exergonic reactions involving AMP, and disphosphate, respectively, they drive the PPDK-catalysed reaction forward.
 Because PPDK consumes ATP, the C4 pathway is unfavourable for plants in environments with little access to light, as they are unable to produce large quantities of ATP.

 PPDK is highly abundant in C4 leaves, comprising up to 10% of total protein.
 Research has shown that the enzyme is about 96% identical in different species of plants.
 Hybridization experiments revealed that the genetic differences correlate with the extent to which the plants perform the C4 pathway – the uncommon sequences exist in plants which also display C3 characteristics.
 PPDK is also found in small quantities in C3 plants.
 Evolutionary history suggests that it once had a role in glycolysis like the similar pyruvate kinase, and eventually evolved into the C4 pathway.

-Besides plants, PPDK is also found in the parasitic ameoba Entamoeba histolytica and the bacteria Clostridium symbiosum (as well as other bacteria).
+Besides plants, PPDK is also found in the parasitic amoeba Entamoeba histolytica and the bacteria Clostridium symbiosum (as well as other bacteria).
 In those two organisms PPDK functions similarly to (and sometimes in place of) pyruvate kinase, catalyzing the reaction in the ATP-producing direction as a part of glycolysis.
 Inhibitors for the Entamoeba PPDK have been proposed as amebicides against this organism.